DerrickMm/java-webscraping/README.md

 # java-webscraping

-How to scap data from web pages using java Jsoup plugin.
+How to scrap data from web pages using java Jsoup plugin.